-Our primary market focus, given current demand and growing customer interest, is SAF.
-We believe that we also have commercial opportunities for other renewable hydrocarbon products, such as RNG; hydrocarbons for gasoline blendstocks and diesel fuel; ingredients for the chemical industry, such as ethylene and butenes; plastics and materials; and other chemicals.
-The global fuel consumption by commercial airlines was an all-time high of 95 billion gallons in 2019.
-However, due to the COVID-19 pandemic, fuel consumption dropped to 52 billion gallons in 2020 and then reached 57 billion gallons in 2021, and throughout 2022 continued to trend back to pre-COVID levels.
+Our primary market focus, given current demand and growing customer interest, is hydrocarbon fuels, and SAF in particular.
+We believe that SAF from carbohydrates to alcohol is the most economically viable approach for carbon abatement.
+We also have commercial opportunities for other renewable hydrocarbon products, such as RNG; hydrocarbons for gasoline blendstocks and diesel fuel; ingredients for the chemical industry, such as ethylene and butenes; plastics and materials; and other chemicals.
+Global fuel consumption by commercial airlines continues to remain strong, with global fuel consumption at more than 100 billion gallons per year ("BGPW") and growing.

-We believe that there is a growing and significant market demand for SAF production based on a number of factors, including:
+We believe that there is a growing and significant market demand for SAF production generally based on a number of factors, including: